 Hyland's and CVS Homeopathic Teething Recalls

-As of this time, there has not been a recall of the Hyland's or CVS Homeopathic Teething gels and tablets related to infant and children injuries.
+As of January 2019, there had not been a recall of the Hyland's or CVS Homeopathic Teething gels and tablets related to infant and children injuries.
 However, the FDA has issued a recommendation that parents immediately stop using the products, and has even asked Hyland's to recall the product.

 The FDA has specifically stated that it has not approved the products, and is unaware of any proven health benefits from using them.

 CVS has voluntarily removed the products from their stores, and Hyland’s has stopped distributing the products based on the FDA warning.